Emma Ruth Rundle: Career

 Rundle suffers from adenomyosis, which in part inspired the material on her third album, Marked for Death, produced by Sonny DiPerri.
 It was released in October 2016 on Sargent House.

 In January 2017, a split EP with Jaye Jayle, titled The Time Between Us, was announced, and the song "The Distance" was made available on streaming platforms.
 The EP was released by Sargent House on February 24.
+Rundle also released the song "Forever, As the Setting Son" on January 20, 2017, the date of Donald Trump's inauguration as United States president, with all proceeds donated to Planned Parenthood.

 Rundle's fourth studio album, On Dark Horses, was released on September 14, 2018.
 It featured contributions by Jaye Jayle members Evan Patterson and Todd Cook as well as Dylan Nadon.
 Also in 2018, Rundle provided backing vocals for "Just Breathe", a song on American rock band Thrice's 2018 album Palms.

-In August 2019, Roadburn Festival announced that Rundle was one of two curators for the 2020 edition.

-In October 2020, she released a collaboration album with Thou, May Our Chambers Be Full.

-After a week-long stay in a mental health hospital helped her get sober from drugs and alcohol, she released her fifth studio solo album, Engine of Hell, in November 2021, to positive critical reception.
+Rundle attended the 2019's Roadburn Festival, where she and the artist in residence at time, the sludge metal band Thou, would team up and perform a couple of new songs they had written for a special set list, with the intention of releasing a collaboration album at a future date.
+This album was first set in motion when they shared a dressing room at Seattle’s Northwest Terror Fest in 2018, realizing the potential cooperation.
+Both artists would find value in their partnership, having been longtime admirers of each other's previous work; Rundle admitted in an interview with Guitar World that in 2015 she became obsessed with the band and felt that they had "mutual awareness".
+Rundle found the partnership fruitful, allowing her to add more heft and broaden the use of the instrumentals compared to her solo releases.
+All the songs on the project took over a painstaking year to come together, while the recording itself only took three days.
+In October 2020, their collaboration album, May Our Chambers Be Full, was released.
+A surprise follow-up EP called The Helm of Sorrow included a cover of the Cranberries song "Hollywood".
+It consisted of four B-sides from May Our Chambers Be Full that were originally included on the “diehard” edition of the original release.